 Lastly, what you can do here is use both feet on the pedals and start moving.
 Use both the pedals simultaneously and that is how you will pedal effectively.

 Steer and Turn With The Pedals Back On

-Remember, this cannot be done instantly, it will definitely take time so it is recommended that you pedal slowly and comfortably, there is definitely no rush.
+Remember, it will take time so it is recommended that you pedal slowly and comfortably.
+There is no rush.

 - How To Tighten A Bike Chain

 - The Psychology Of Cycling: Major Mental Health Benefits Of Cycling

 Learning how to ride a bike is easy, the process is simple, you just have to ease into it.
 Let me tell you this: Many adults don’t know how to ride.
 But you can always learn!